hashicorp/nomad/website/source/docs/drivers/raw_exec.html.md

 will leak processes on shutdown unless the application forwards signals properly.
 Nomad will not leak any processes if cgroups are being used to manage the process tree.
-Cgroups are used on Linux when Nomad is being run with appropriate priviledges, the cgroup system is mounted and the operator hasn't disabled cgroups for the driver.
+Cgroups are used on Linux when Nomad is being run with appropriate privileges, the cgroup system is mounted and the operator hasn't disabled cgroups for the driver.

 [plugin-options]: #plugin-options